 This tree is variable in its growth, especially in the color of the needles that cluster around the stems.
 The very best trees have an intense, silver-blue coloring, making a dramatic statement, and bringing a bold presence to any garden.
 Seedling trees are very variable, so if you want good color, a named variety is the way to go.
-Of all the different varieties available, for a full-sized tree, nothing beats Hoop’s Blue Spruce.
+Of all the different varieties available, for a full-sized tree, nothing beats Hoopsii, or “Hoop’s” Blue Spruce.
 This wonderful tree is the ‘gold standard’ against which all other varieties are judged, and even with new forms coming into our gardens, it remains the plant to choose if you want the very best.

 It does not produce flowers, but older trees develop attractive cones 3-4 inches long.
 The tree will grow steadily, adding 6 to 12 inches each year, and eventually growing to 30 feet in height.
 In time, it may reach perhaps 50 feet tall.
 The lowest branches will remain alive and healthy for many decades, so to enjoy that full sweep of branches, allow plenty of room for the spread of this tree, and plant at least 10 feet from walls, drives, paths, fences and other obstructions.

 Easy to grow, this tree has a lot to offer all gardeners, with many uses.
 Plant one as a spectacular lawn specimen.
 Decorated with lights it makes the best Christmas tree in the world.
 Plant a row along either side your driveway for a majestic entrance.
 For a solid screen, space your trees 5 to 8-feet apart, and in a few years, you will have a beautiful barrier against both eyes and the weather.

 If you do find you need to trim your tree, do this in summer, once the new shoots have matured a little.
 You can trim parts with needles on them and new buds will develop by the time winter arrives.
 Do not cut branches into areas that have no needles on them, since branches will not re-sprout.
 Regular light-trimming is always better than occasional heavy trimming.
 When the tree is young, watch the top growing shoot.
 If you see a second shoot of similar size developing, cut off one of these stems, to keep a single trunk growing.

 In summer the mountains are dry, and with little soil around its roots, this tree has to be drought resistant too.
 Even in the dryness of summer you will not need to worry about your trees.
 Seedlings of these trees vary considerably in the color of the foliage, and in the general form and shape of the tree.
 This variety was found as a seedling growing at Hoop’s Nursery in Germany.
 In 1958 it was introduced to the nursery trade by F.J.
 Grootendorst Nursery, in the plant-producing district of Boskoop, The Netherlands.
 It is officially called ‘Hoopsii’.

-Although this is without doubt the best blue spruce available, it is always in short supply.
+Although this is without a doubt the best blue spruce available, it is always in short supply.
 This is because it is one of the most difficult trees to propagate.
 Stem pieces are taken from correctly identified trees, and then attached to the roots of seedling spruce.
 This can be relatively easy for many varieties, but growers know it is difficult for Hoop’s variety, so only the most skilled craftsperson can do it successfully.
 We have been very fortunate, and found such a skilled grower, but our stocks of this tree are limited, and wise gardeners are always on the look out for this plant.
 If you want to grow the very best blue spruce there is, then order now, as we will not have these beautiful plants in stock for very long.